pingcap/docs-cn/sql-plan-replayer.md

 plan replayer dump explain select * from t;
 ```

 `PLAN REPLAYER DUMP` packages the table information above into a `ZIP` file and returns the file identifier as the execution result.
-This file is a one-time file.
-After the file is downloaded, TiDB will delete it.

 > **Note:**
 >